plone/training/mastering-plone/volto_talk_listview.rst

         * The query uses ``review_state: 'published'``
         * Filtering is done using ``item.type_of_talk.title === 'Keynote' && (...`` during the iteration.

-    To regoster it move the code toa new :file:`frontend/src/components/Views/Keynotes.jsx` and rename it to ``KeynotesView``:
+    To regster it move the code to new :file:`frontend/src/components/Views/Keynotes.jsx` and rename it to ``KeynotesView``:

     ..  code-block:: jsx